-- Keep out of direct sunlight – Most Nespresso machine have black outer casing which can absorb a lot of heat when left in direct sunlight.
+- Keep out of direct sunlight – Most Nespresso machines have black outer casings which can absorb a lot of heat when left in direct sunlight.
 This heating causes the components to expand and contract – leading to mechanical fatigue and eventually causing parts to crack and fail

 - Sea breeze – Salt air from being near the sea is super corrosive and will to the same damage in months as you would see in years of regular use.
 If your home is near the sea, consider keeping your Nespresso machine in a cupboard or drawer.

 Tip 4: Third-Party Capsules

 Not all third party coffee pods are created equal, and the size can vary a lot between manufacturers.

 Using a pod that is too big or too small can not only damage the capsule holder mechanism but can also lead to leaks and pressure imbalances.

 If it doesn’t fit, it doesn’t fit.
 Many people have broken their machines these days by using the wrong sized pods.

 Our Green Pods have been specifically designed to fit Nespresso capsule mechanism but we can’t the same for others, so be ware of cheap Chinese knock-offs!